Zard Mausam

 Zard Mausam is a Pakistani drama serial directed by Aabis Raza, based on the Urdu novel Zard Mausam written by Rahat Jabeen and produced by Momina Duraid.
 It began airing from 3 May 2012 on Hum TV.
 Zard Mausam is the story of an arrogant girl, Aiman, whose life changes after her mother's death.

-Retitled Suno ik Kahani Badi Purani, it aired in India on Zindagi.
+It aired in India on Zindagi, titled as Suno ik Kahani Badi Purani.

 Plot

 After her mother's death, Aiman is mistreated by her stepmother, and even a reunion with her grandfather does not bring her the happiness she had hoped for.

 Aiman is engaged to Affan, but she falls in love with her cousin, Tahir Mehmood.
 Her father gets her married to his junior colleague Tariq.
-She continues loving Tahir who has an interest in her only for her wealth.
+She continues loving Tahir who is interested only in her wealth.
 There is another kind person in the story called Shahmir, he saves Aiman from Tahir.
 On learning the truth Aiman decides to tell her husband about Tahir.
 She does tell him upon which he divorces her.

 In the end, Aiman has her second marriage with Shahmir.